Eetlijst/eetlijst/README.md

-# Welkom to Eetlijst on Github
+# Welkom to the official Github from Eetlijst
 Eetlijst is thé app if you live together with others.

 Stop using cluttered Whatsapp chats/lists.
 With Eetlijst you can directly see who: eats, does groceries or cooks.
 It also includes a shared cost-list and grocery list.